-- All staff members (including temporary staff) will receive appropriate safeguarding and child protection training (organised by the DSL) which will enable them to: - o Recognise potential safeguarding and child protection concerns involving pupils and adults (colleagues, other professionals and parents/carers) - o Respond appropriately to safeguarding issues and take action in line with this policy - o Record concerns in line with the school policies - o Refer concerns to the DSL and be able to seek support external to the school if required - All staff members (including temporary staff) will receive appropriate training to ensure they are aware of a range of safeguarding issues (see definition of safeguarding) and are aware that behaviours linked to drug taking, alcohol abuse, truanting and peer on peer abuse such as bullying and sexting can put children in danger.
-The staff training will also include school responsibilities, the school child protection procedures, online safety, safe working practice and external reporting mechanisms. - All staff members (including temporary staff) will receive regular safeguarding and child protection updates, through briefings, staff meetings and training as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.

-- All staff members (including temporary staff) will also be made aware of the school's expectations regarding safe and professional practice via the Staff Code of Conduct and Acceptable Use Policy (AUP) which is provided and discussed as part of the induction process. - The school recognises the expertise which members of staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
-All staff are therefore able to contribute to and shape safeguarding arrangements and the safeguarding policy, and are consulted when policies are reviewed.
-Other safeguarding policies, for example the school Code of Conduct and Acceptable Use Policy, are also sent to staff for their feedback before ratification by the Governing Body. - The DSL will maintain an up to date register of who has received safeguarding and child protection training, including Prevent and will provide an annual update to the Governing Body as part of the annual safeguarding report. - Although the school has a nominated safeguarding lead for the governing body, Frances Doherty, all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.
+- Recognise potential safeguarding and child protection concerns involving pupils and adults (colleagues, other professionals and parents/carers) - Respond appropriately to safeguarding issues and take action in line with this policy - o Record concerns in line with the school policies - o Refer concerns to the DSL and be able to seek support external to the school if required - All staff members (including temporary staff) will receive appropriate training to ensure they are aware of a range of safeguarding issues (see definition of safeguarding) and are aware that behaviours linked to drug taking, alcohol abuse, truanting and peer on peer abuse such as bullying and sexting can put children in danger.
+The staff training will also include school responsibilities, the school child protection procedures, online safety, safe working practice and external reporting mechanisms. - All staff members (including temporary staff) will receive regular safeguarding and child protection updates via Staff Meetings, Phase Meetings, Morning Briefing Meetings, and emails communicating updates, as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including temporary staff) will also be made aware of the school's expectations regarding safe and professional practice via the Staff Code of Conduct and Acceptable Use Policy (AUP) which is provided and discussed as part of the induction process. - The school recognises the expertise which members of staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
+All staff are therefore able to contribute to and shape safeguarding arrangements and the safeguarding policy.
+Other safeguarding policies, for example the School Code of Conduct and Acceptable Use Policy, are also sent to staff for their feedback before ratification by the Governing Body. - The DSL will maintain an up to date register of who has received safeguarding and child protection training, including Prevent and will provide an annual update to the Governing Body as part of the annual safeguarding report. - Although the school has nominated Frances Doherty, as a safeguarding lead for the governing body, all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.